ajainarayanan/react-dag/README.md

   - `settings` - Settings to be used for JsPlumb.
 Check out `dag-settings.js` for base settings that are available.
   ###### Note
     The `settings` prop is like either or - Either you provide the entire settings for the DAG or take the base settings.
 I am still yet to work on how to achieve granularity (or mixin) multiple different settings.

+  - `renderNode` - Callback function to render your own nodes instead of the default nodes that comes with dag.
+Note: If you are using your own render function for nodes please do attach `.node` class name to the nodes.
+Till today thats how dag.js understands a node in the DAG and makes it draggable.

+  - `onNodesClick` - Click handler for each node click.

   - `data` - Is the initial state of the DAG.
 Could be used to render the DAG right away if the data is already available (instead of constructing the DAG one node at a time).